JoseAlbDR/snakegame/README.md

 - The game will end when the snake collides with a wall or its own body.
 - After the game ends, a game over screen will be displayed, showing your final score.

-## Screenshots

-Include any relevant screenshots of your Snake Game in action or demonstrating specific features.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the Snake Game, feel free to submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.